entekadesign/kobold-alarm-clock-card/README.md

       forecast_type: hourly
 ```

+### Kiosk mode:

+If you would like to eliminate the HA header and sidebar, first install a kiosk browser on your device, such as [*Kiosk+* for iOS](https://apps.apple.com/us/app/kiosk/id1239509744) or [*Fully-Kiosk Browser* for Android](https://www.fully-kiosk.com) or [*OpenKiosk* for all platforms](https://openkiosk.mozdevgroup.com/download.html).
+Then, install Thomas Lovén's excellent [*Browser_Mod* integration](https://github.com/thomasloven/hass-browser_mod) and configure it by registering the browser you installed and set it to remove header and sidebar.
+You can also configure *Browser_Mod* to automatically switch to the dashboard that contains Kobold.

+### Browser audio

+Another feature of *Browser_Mod* is its ability to allow a browser to serve an audio stream.

 ### Debug

 Some debugging information can be logged in the HA system log by adding the following to your lovelace configuration: